ashfaqhyder/Mini-Project-E-Commerce-Category-Tree-Manager-Using-Flask/README.md

 ## Author Notes

+Ashfaq Hyder C S

-This project is designed for local presentation and demonstration.
+This Mini project is designed for local presentation and demonstration.
 It focuses on tree-based category management, traversal visualization, and duplicate-node handling in a practical e-commerce scenario.